 1. Steal Their Blinds

 Look for situations to steal blinds from tight players.
-When you’re on the button, your own cards don’t even matter if your opponents are going to fold their blinds 80% of the time.
+When you’re on the button, your own cards don’t even matter if your opponents are going to fold their blinds given basic poker math.
 You could steal without looking at your cards at all and turn a profit!
 But also look beyond when you’re on the button – maybe you can steal blinds from the cutoff if the button has a propensity to fold often too.
 Maybe you can find 2 TAGs all the way around the table and steal their blinds when you’re in early position.
 Keep looking for opportunities to steal blinds from tight players.

 2. Defend Your Button